gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  bool AllowReuse = 7 [(gogoproto.jsontag) = "allow_reuse,omitempty"];
 }

 +// Scope is a scope authorized by a webauthn challenge resolution.
++//
++// Note: New scopes can be added to cover new use cases, or to split existing +// scopes into more granular scopes.
+For example, passwordless and headless login +// could be included under the "login" scope, but splitting them into their own +// scopes improves the security of each.
 +enum ChallengeScope {
 +  SCOPE_UNSPECIFIED = 0;
 +  // Standard webauthn login.